-It is natural to see a little moisture coming from your air conditioning unit.
-However, constant leaking can lead to major problems such as water damage to walls, floors, and ceilings, which can result in mold growth.
+It is natural to see a little moisture coming from your air conditioning unit, however, constant leaking can lead to major problems such as water damage to walls, floors, and ceilings, which can result in mold growth.
 Your air conditioner can spread a leak in the condensate drain or pipe, air filter, and even the condensate pump.
-Here are the most common causes of air conditioner leaks.
+If you’re worried about your air conditioner in Fort Worth, read on to discover the most common causes of air conditioner leaks.

 The most common cause of an air conditioning unit water leak is a clogged condensate drain.
 It is responsible for removing excess moisture that naturally results from the heating of refrigerant.
 Over time, dust, dirt, sludge, and mold can build up in your drain.
 This build-up can cause a partial or full clog, leading to a leak once the condensate overflows.
 Most modern air conditioning units turn off when it senses too much water in the pan, allowing you to empty it without the risk of electrical shock.
 However, you will want to call an experienced HVAC technician to clean the drain.

 Twelve- to 15-year-old air conditioners are susceptible to rusted or damaged drain pipes.
 If left untreated, the pipe can crack, allowing the water to escape.
 The pipe must be replaced to avoid future leaks.

 Some air conditioning units, such as those in a basement, will have a condensate pump that moves the water from the condensate pan outside.
 As the unit ages, the pump’s ability to rid the water will become less efficient.
 This can lead to a build-up of water, causing your unit to completely break down.
 A professional HVAC technician must then replace the condensate pump.